 Help for Diabetes

 Studies show that camel’s milk may be very beneficial for those with diabetes.
-Unlike other milks, it shouldn’t cause a rise in blood sugar, but the benefits extend beyond that.
+Unlike other kinds of milk, it shouldn’t cause a rise in blood sugar, but the benefits extend beyond that.
 In fact, some researchers are even using this milk to reduce the amount of insulin needed:

 Camel milk has been shown, said the review’s senior author, Dr Uma S Dubey, of BITS Pilani’s Rajasthan campus, to be effective in reducing the level of glycosylated or glycated haemoglobin in the blood.
 This is haemoglobin to which glucose is attached, and is typically found at high levels in people with diabetes.
 Camel milk can therefore be used to reduce the dose of insulin that diabetes patients require.